aliasgherman/huwXMLparser/README.md

 # Usage :
 Just go through the file named main.py and change the settings as per the comments mentioned

+All the configurations are in the config.py file.
+So if you update the values there, then you should be fine

 Broadly speaking there are 3 scripts and you can choose to run any OR all of them
 * Step 1 is just setting up a logging function.
 So no need to do anything